mptorch/mptorch/README.md

 It reimplements many of the underlying computations of commonly used layers for CNNs (e.g., matrix multiplication and batch normalization) using user-specified floating-point formats for each operation (e.g., addition, multiplication).
+All the operations are internally done using IEEE-754 32-bit floating point arithmetic, with the results rounded to the specified format.

-MPTorch is still in its early stages of development, but is already capable of training CNNs using custom floating-point formats that are specified at the layer level (and for every operator type) for both forward and backward pass computations.
+MPTorch is still in its early stages of development, but it is already capable of training convolutional neural networks using custom floating-point formats that are specified at the layer level (and for every operator type) for both forward and backward pass computations.

 ## Installation